patchneranartkomol/reddit-word-cloud/README.md

 # Reddit Word Cloud

 This is a Flask Application that will generate a word cloud given any Reddit username.
-Here's an example of my application, deployed on Heroku: reddit-word-cloud.herokuapp.com
+Here's an example of my application, deployed on [Heroku](reddit-word-cloud.herokuapp.com)

 ## Getting Started